Contact Us

 Sure.
 We have many clients who do both therapies, as well as speech.
 We have no problem with this as long as it is understood that they are different types of therapy and will not look the same, nor should they.

 Behavioral therapy, such as ABA, is commonly recommended by pediatricians and neurologists especially for autistic children.
-Some OT's have adopted a behavioral approach but Jenny uses a developmental, relationship-based approach.
+Some OT's have adopted a behavioral approach but Jenny uses a play-based, developmental approach.
 Developmental, relationship-focused approaches focus on enhancing relationships between caregivers (i.e. parents, therapists, teachers) and children in ways that support the child’s movement through typical levels of development.

 There are many differences between a behavioral and a developmental approach, the main one being that they are derived from different theoretical models.
 A developmental approach is derived from developmental psychology in which the aim is to understand the behavioral, emotional, physical, and cognitive growth and changes that occur throughout the lifespan.
 It investigates biological, genetic, neurological, psychosocial, cultural, and environmental factors (such as sensory processing, family history, mood, personality, attunement, executive function, motor skills, language, equity & trauma) and the effect of these factors on human development.
 Many of these factors are not outwardly observable, however; it is believed that they are vital to understanding an individual's motivation, strengths, and weaknesses and that they must be considered to facilitate positive development and support children in reaching their fullest potential (www.verywellmind.com/developmental-psychology-4157180).